Yugoslav government-in-exile: Šubašić cabinet

 Ivan Šubašić took office on 1 June 1944.
 He was appointed to negotiate with Tito because of his special position in the Croatian Peasant Party, his loyalty to the Karađorđević dynasty, his moderation in comparison with other Croatian politicians, and his experience in difficult situations.
 Nevertheless, his nomination after months of British pressure on the king depended on the elimination of Mihailovich from the cabinet.

 Ten days after his nomination, Šubašić fled to the island of Vis in the Adriatic Sea in order to meet with Tito and try to form a coalition government.
 Tito agreed to postpone a decision on the form of government until the end of the war, and Šubašić, for his part, recognised that only the partisan administration of the Yugoslav territory would receive support.
 He also promised that the government would include only people who had not previously opposed Tito and his organisation, and that it would concentrate on securing international support.
-The agreement was signed on 16 June with no consultation by Šubašić, even with the king.
+The agreement was signed on 16 June with no consultation by Šubašić or with the king.

 After his return, Šubašić formed a government of five ministers, with two of them proposed by Tito.
 Mihailovich lost his position as war minister.
 He refused to recognise the new government and continued to proclaim his loyalty to the king.

 On 12 September, the king went on the radio to ask people to support Tito.

 Šubašić met with Tito in Belgrade on 1 November.
 Under their agreement, the King was not authorised to return to the country until a plebiscite was held about the monarchy.
 After Šubašić returned to London, the king rejected the agreement and replaced Šubašić on 23 January 1945.
 But under British pressure, the king was compelled to call him back six days later and to accept the principle of a regency.

 Two weeks later, Šubašić and his ministers went to Belgrade.
 A new coalition government was formed on 7 March, in which Tito controlled 20 ministers of 28.
 This ended the government in exile.